viosagara347/pasarapplicationnetlify/README.md

 -   `gulp js` minifies the themes JS file
 -   `gulp vendor` copies dependencies from node_modules to the vendor directory

-You must have npm installed globally in order to use this build environment.
-This theme was built using node v11.6.0 and the Gulp CLI v2.0.1.
+You must have npm installed globally in order to use this build environment. _( **viosagara347 edits** Built using node v12.16.2 and the Gulp CLI v2.2.0 Local v4.0.2 )_.
 If Gulp is not running properly after running `npm install`, you may need to update node and/or the Gulp CLI locally.